zwa004/zwa004.github.io/charter.md

 ### Stakeholders

 - **Potential Employer**: A critical stakeholder, as this project serves as a direct showcase of Zach Allgood’s skills and capabilities for potential employment opportunities.
 The project's execution and presentation are tailored to meet the expectations and interests of potential employers in the field of project management and related areas.
-- **Wife**: Offers support and feedback, ensuring a balanced approach to the project’s development.
+- **Wife**: Critical stakeholder.
+Offers support and feedback, ensuring a balanced approach to the project’s development.
 Dependent on the income and lifestyle.
-- **Two Cats and a Dog**: Representing the importance of work-life balance and well-being.
-Dependent on the income.
-- **Zach Allgood (Data Analyst)**: Brings expertise in data analysis, playing a crucial role in analyzing job application data.
-- **Zach Allgood (Business Application Developer)**: Responsible for the technical development of the Job Application Tracker.
-- **Zach Allgood (High School Teacher and Coach)**: Provides educational insights, focusing on structuring the project as a teachable case study.
-- **Zach Allgood (Fitness Coach)**: Offers a perspective on discipline and goal-setting, crucial for project timelines and milestones.
+- **Zach Allgood (Project Manager, Data Analyst, Web Developer, Coach)**: A critical and unique stakeholder, this project relies on Zach's project management skills learned across multiple domains.
+Zach also relies on this project to acquire interviews for roles he has interest in.
+- **Charlie Geepeet (Project Management Consultant)**: Charlie supports the vision of the project, using his vast knowledge of methodologies and best practices for initiating, overseeing, and landing projects across all domains.
+- **Gabby Pilot (Technical Development Manager)**: Gabby supports the requirements for the Pages and JAT application needed to create specific technical deliverables with her strong skills in full stack web development and version control in GitHub.
+- **Chat Baught (PMO Director)**: Oversees and signs off on milestones and major components of project.

 ### Project Scope